 quick recap

-→ extensions (0.5x, 1x, 1.5x) represent percentage-based increments of the ORB size
+→ extensions (0.5x, 1x, 1.5x) describe how far price moved relative to the ORB size

 → the "ORB by size" report shows how different-sized ORBs have historically played out